adnanh/webhook/README.md

 # Using HTTPS
 [webhook](https://github.com/adnanh/webhook/) by default serves hooks using http.
 If you want [webhook](https://github.com/adnanh/webhook/) to serve secure content using https, you can use the `-secure` flag while starting [webhook](https://github.com/adnanh/webhook/).
 Files containing a certificate and matching private key for the server must be provided using the `-cert /path/to/cert.pem` and `-key /path/to/key.pem` flags.
 If the certificate is signed by a certificate authority, the cert file should be the concatenation of the server's certificate followed by the CA's certificate.

+# CORS Headers
+If you want to set CORS headers, you can use the `-header name=value` flag while starting [webhook](https://github.com/adnanh/webhook/) to set the appropriate CORS headers that will be returned with each response.

 # Interested in running webhook inside of a Docker container?
 Please read [this discussion](https://github.com/adnanh/webhook/issues/63).